Services

 The PET and CT images are then combined and used together to diagnose, plan or measure treatment outcomes.

-The scan will take between 20 and 45 minutes depending on the reason for your study.
+The scan will take between 10 and 25 minutes depending on the reason for your study.

 POST IMAGING (20-45MINS)

 Following your scan you will be offered something to eat and be encouraged to stay well hydrated and use the bathroom as required.
-We will monitor you for 15 minutes following the CT contrast injection and then remove your IV line.
+We will monitor you for 5-15 minutes following the CT contrast injection and then remove your IV line.
 During this time we will process your images.

-The radioactive tracer remains in your system for a short time following your scan, for this reason we suggest you limit the time you spend near children and pregnant women for a few hours afterwards.
+The radioactive tracer remains in your system for a short time following your scan.
+For this reason, we suggest you limit the time you spend near children and pregnant women for a few hours afterwards.

 The images our technical staff acquire are reviewed by a specialist who will report on the findings.
 Queensland X-Ray has a wide range of medical imaging specialists.
 Often PET/CT cases are discussed collectively to offer the most thorough clinical analysis.